nunosoares27/storefront-backend/README.md

       ✓ Test update user should return status 401 when no userToken is provided ✓ Test delete user should return a message "User deleted with success" ✓ Test delete user should return status 401 when no userToken is provided

+Product tests

+    Test methods exist
+      ✓ Index method should exist
+      ✓ getById method should exist
+      ✓ productsByCategory method should exist
+      ✓ Create method should exist
+      ✓ Update method should exist
+      ✓ Delete method should exist

+    Test methods return correct values
+      ✓ Create method should return a Product
+      ✓ Index method should return array of Products with Product 1 on it ✓ getById method should return product with ID
+      ✓ Update method should return a message "Product edited with success" ✓ Delete method should return a message "Product deleted with success"

+    Test API Endpoints
+      ✓ Check if server runs, should return 200 status ✓ Test Create should return created Product and status 201 ✓ Test Index should return array of products
+      ✓ Test getById should return products with id when a valid id is provided ✓ Test getById should return the message "Theres no product by id 3" when a invalid id is provided ✓ Test Create should return status 401 when no userToken is provided ✓ Test edit product should return a message "Product edited with success" ✓ Test edit product should return status 401 when no userToken is provided ✓ Test delete product should return a message "Product deleted with success" ✓ Test delete products should return status 401 when no userToken is provided